The Napa Wine Project

 Except for a few times throughout their history, Silverado Vineyards produces wines almost entirely from estate grapes.
 The exceptions were for their first few vintages (before their vineyards matured) and during the 1990s when a major replant occurred due to phylloxera.

 Employees tend to stay at Silverado for many years including their wine making team.
-Current winemaker Jon Emmerich overlapped with founding winemaker Jack Stuart for 8 years – Jon has been winemaker since Jack retired.
+Current winemaker Jon Emmerich overlapped with founding winemaker Jack Stuart for 8 years; Jon has been winemaker since Jack retired.
 While they produce Cabernet Sauvignon every year, their Limited Reserve wines are produced only when that year’s fruit quality is exceptional.
-Based on previous production history, this wine is only made once out of every two years.
+Based on previous production history, this wine is only made once out of every two+ years.
+And it is called Limited for a particular reason; Diane Disney was never satisfied hearing the name Reserve with its accompanying ambiguous meaning and thought the word limited would be a much better descriptor of this particular bottling.

 Select Wines

-The 2016 Silverado Vineyards Carneros Chardonnay (Vineburg Vineyard) was aged in both oak (some new) and stainless steel.
+The 2016 Silverado Vineyards Chardonnay Los Carneros (Vineburg Vineyard) was aged in both oak (some new) and stainless steel.
 This wine did not go through malolactic fermentation.
-It is straw color in the glass; this wine smells like springtime with aromas of citrus blossom, lemon zest, honeysuckle and hints of popcorn.
+It is straw color in the glass.
+This wine smells like springtime with aromas of citrus blossom, lemon zest, honeysuckle and hints of popcorn.
 Fairly light and refreshing shows flavors of lychee, stone fruits and pear.
-Rounded and slightly crisp at the same time, the wine is balanced and refreshing.
+Rounded and slightly crisp at the same time, the wine is balanced and bright.

-The 2014 Silverado Vineyards Merlot Mt.
-George Vineyard offers a complex and layered bouquet, initially very floral with aromas of dried rose petal, desert spices, and nuances of sage.
-There is sweetness of red fruit lingering throughout the bouquet – almost raspberry like.
-Hints of chocolate as the wine opens.
-More red fruit shows then dark fruit on the palate with a lingering tartness of red cherry and cranberry.
-Very good acidity – very lively on the palate.
+The 2014 Silverado Vineyards Merlot Mt George Vineyard Coombsville offers a complex and layered bouquet; it is initially very floral with aromas of dried rose petal, assorted desert spices, and a note of sage.
+A sweetness of red fruit lingers throughout the bouquet showing primarily raspberry.
+And hints of chocolate are expressed as the wine evolves in the glass.
+It is more red fruit shows than dark fruit on the palate with a lingering tartness of red cherry and cranberry.
+The acidity is energetic like a teenager filled with emotion and lingers with a juicy and mouth watering finish.
 Refreshing.
-Tannins are smooth.
+The tannins are smooth and rounded.
+We would love to try this again in 10 years.

 The 2013 Silverado Vineyards GEO Cabernet Sauvignon Coombsville is fairly dark in the glass; it shows an initial herb nuance (sage) on the bouquet along with pepper and cedar – as the wine opens more fruit comes forward including aromas of dusty blackberry and boysenberry.
 Smells elegant.
 Rich but not over ripe shows plenty of density on the palate featuring mostly red fruit flavors.
 Flavors of red cherry linger along with bright acidity and plenty of tannins to satisfy most steak lovers.

 The SOLO Cabernet Sauvignon is always 100% varietal and is always sourced from their vineyards in the Stags Leap District.
 The 2013 Silverado Vineyards SOLO Cabernet Sauvignon initially offers a smoky elegance but as the wine breathes the bouquet is entirely about the fruit with lovely aromas of black cherry and darker plum.
 Big on the palate – both flavor and dense tannin grip feature prominently on a super long finish.
-Again in what is a hallmark of their wines, shows excellent acidity.
+Again, as a hallmark of their wines, this bottling shows excellent acidity.

-Interestingly the 2011 vintage of the SOLO (cooler year) which we also tried was only 13.3% alcohol (one of the lower alcohol wines we have tried from contemporary Napa Valley).
+Interestingly the 2011 vintage of the SOLO (cooler year) which we also tried was only 13.3% alcohol; this was one of the lower alcohol red wines we tried from contemporary Napa Valley that year.

 —

 The winery maintains an electric vehicle charging station on site.
-Current production varies dramatically based on vintage but typically runs between 65,000 and 90,000 cases annually.
+Current production varies dramatically based on vintage but typically runs between 65,000 and 90,000 cases annually and is permitted to make up to 140,000 cases each year.
 For more information or to join one of their wine clubs, visit: www.silveradovineyards.com

 Hospitality Interior